Hanmer Warrington: Second Niger expedition from Tripoli

 John Barrow resolved to undertake a second expedition in order to build on the small achievements on the first.
 Warrington wrote to encourage this idea, saying that he would not hesitate to go himself, a challenge from which he was soon to demur.
 In 1822, Walter Oudney, Hugh Clapperton and Dixon Denham set out after much delay, once again with the help of Warrington who was able to convince a now doubtful bashaw that he should provide an armed escort.
 When the expedition faltered at the town of Murzuk, Warrington was called upon to provide more funds and once again use his influence with the bashaw.
 This expedition also broke down, leaving Oudney dead and Clapperton and Dixon at loggerheads.

 Third Niger expedition from Tripoli

 The third and last Tripoli-based expedition was undertaken by Alexander Gordon Laing in 1825, once again with Warrington's considerable assistance.
 Several days before he left on what was to prove a fateful expedition, Laing married Warrington's daughter Emma.
-Laing succeeded in reaching the Niger and Timbuktu, but still could not ascertain the river's ultimate destination.
+Laing succeeded in reaching the Niger and Timbuktu, but still could not ascertain the river's ultimate destination and was murdered shortly after leaving Timbuktu.
 At about the same time, Hugh Clapperton returned to the region, determined to beat Laing in finding the outlet of the Niger.
 Clapperton was accompanied by Richard Lemon Lander, whom he had hired as a servant and it was Lander who finally solved the puzzle of the Niger by sailing all the way down from Timbuktu to the Gulf of Guinea and the Niger delta.